rjashby/PetesTreats.Solution/README.md

 _Both flavors and treats will be displayed in a list on the relevant pages.
 The flavor and treat tables are connected via a third join table, titled "TreatFlavor."_

-_The entirety of the application will be subject to login authorization.
+_The entirety of the application will be subject to login authorization via Identity.
 Read functionality is universal.
 A registered user can creat, edit, or delete flavors and treats as necessary, automatically updating the database._

 ## Setup/Installation Requirements